Tejaswinisundaram/household-appliance-carbon-footprint-calculator-TamilNadu/README.md

-Household Appliance Carbon Footprint Calculator – Tamil Nadu This project is a machine learning–powered web application that estimates and classifies household carbon emissions based on appliance usage and Regional Emission (REM) factors for different districts in Tamil Nadu.
-The system also offers personalized recommendations to reduce your carbon footprint, using statistical models and XGBoost regression.
+**Household Appliance Carbon Footprint Calculator – Tamil Nadu** This project is a machine learning–powered web application that estimates and classifies household carbon emissions based on appliance usage and **Regional Emission (REM)** factors for different districts in **Tamil Nadu**.
+The system also offers **personalized recommendations** to reduce your carbon footprint, using statistical models and XGBoost regression.

-🌱 Project Overview
+**🌱 Project Overview**

-1. Goal: To calculate and categorize the carbon footprint of household appliances based on REM factors.
+1. **Goal:** To calculate and categorize the carbon footprint of household appliances based on REM factors.
-2. Region: Focused on Tamil Nadu, India.
+2. **Region:** Focused on Tamil Nadu, India.
-3. Tech Stack: Python, Streamlit, XGBoost, Pandas, NumPy, Joblib.
+3. **Tech Stack:** Python, Streamlit, XGBoost, Pandas, NumPy, Joblib.
-4. Users: Households, researchers, and environmental policymakers seeking emission insights and optimization suggestions.
+4. **Users:** Households, researchers, and environmental policymakers seeking emission insights and optimization suggestions.

-🔍 Features
+**🔍 Features**

-Dynamic form for entering appliance details like:
+**Dynamic form for entering appliance details like:**
 1. Type, capacity, energy consumption, and usage hours.
 2. Location-based REM factor (district & sub-district of Tamil Nadu).
 3. Calculates **monthly CO₂ emissions** (in tons).